 - Writing sample or project that demonstrates the applicant’s ability/interest in journalism

-- Two letters of recommendation from professors in the College of Communication; History; Political Science; or Peace, Justice and Conflict Studies.
+- Two letters of recommendation from professors in the College of Communication or in the major

 Please submit all admission materials* to: